Animal Services FAQs

 Does the animal shelter offer any services to the public?

-We also recommend you register your personal information with the American Kennel Club, which costs $14.99 per pet.
-This will add your pet to the national registry database.
+We also recommend you register your personal information with the American Kennel Club, which will add your pet to the national registry database.
+There is an additional cost associated with that service.
+We suggest you go to their website, www.akc.org/register, for more information.

 Antioch Animal Services does not offer spay/neuter, vaccination, or kenneling services to the public.
 You can contact a local veterinarian and/or kennel for these services.